Asia D'Amato: Early life

+In September 2022, their father Massimo died after a long battle with cancer.

-Junior
+Junior gymnastics career

-2015 - 2017
+2015–2017

 D'Amato made her international debut at the 2015 City of Jesolo Trophy as part of Italy's Young Dreams team alongside Giorgia Villa.

 In 2017 D'Amato competed at the Italian National Championships where she placed first on vault, second on floor exercise, and third on uneven bars.
 She later competed at the 2017 European Youth Olympic Festival alongside Elisa Iorio and Alice D'Amato.
 There she helped Italy win silver behind Russia.
 Individually she placed second in the all-around behind Ksenia Klimenko of Russia, third on vault behind Valeria Saifulina of Russia and Denisa Golgotă of Romania, third on uneven bars behind Iorio and Klimenko, and second on balance beam behind Klimenko.

 2018

-D'Amato competed at the City of Jesolo Trophy in April where Italy placed first in the team competition.
+D'Amato competed at the 2018 City of Jesolo Trophy in April where Italy placed first in the team competition.
 She continued her national and international dominance on vault, winning gold at International Gymnix, all Italian Serie A competitions, and at the Youth Olympic Games Qualifier.
-In August D'Amato competed at the 2018 European Women's Artistic Gymnastics Championships alongside Alice D'Amato, Alessia Federici, Elisa Iorio, and Giorgia Villa where Italy won team gold and individually D'Amato won gold on vault.
+In August D'Amato competed at the 2018 European Championships alongside Alice D'Amato, Alessia Federici, Elisa Iorio, and Giorgia Villa where Italy won team gold and individually D'Amato won gold on vault.

-Senior
+Senior gymnastics career

 2019

 In April D'Amato was officially named to the team to compete at the 2019 European Championships alongside Giorgia Villa, Elisa Iorio and Alice D'Amato.
 During qualifications she placed eleventh in the all-around but did not qualify to the final due to Alice D'Amato and Giorgia Villa scoring higher.
 She qualified to the vault final in fourth place.
 During finals she once again finished in fourth, behind Maria Paseka of Russia, Coline Devillard of France, and Ellie Downie of Great Britain.

 In August D'Amato competed at the Heerenveen Friendly where she helped Italy win gold in the team competition ahead of the Netherlands and Norway and individually she finished fifth in the all-around behind Giorgia Villa, Eythora Thorsdottir, Naomi Visser, and Alice D'Amato.
 Additionally she recorded the third highest vault and balance beam scores.
 On September 4 D'Amato was named to the team to compete at the 2019 World Championships in Stuttgart, Germany alongside her sister, Villa, Elisa Iorio, and Desirée Carofiglio.

 During qualifications at the World Championships D'Amato helped Italy qualify to the team final in eighth place; as a result Italy also qualified to the 2020 Olympic Games in Tokyo.
 She scored high enough to become the second reserve for the all-around final but did not due to teammates Villa and Iorio scoring higher than her.
 In the team final, D'Amato helped Italy win the bronze medal – Italy's first team medal since the 1950 World Artistic Gymnastics Championships.
 They ended up finishing behind the United States and Russia but ahead of China, who originally qualified to the final in second place.